Mission Bay (San Diego): Wetlands

 Approximately half of the park was once state tidelands.
+Development of Mission Bay removed all but 40 acres, or approximately 5%, of wetland habitat.
 Mission Bay Park was transferred to the City of San Diego with several restrictions, some of which were adopted into San Diego City Charter by public vote, with others implemented as part of the California Coastal Commission's oversight of local planning and land use decisions.
 One of the restrictions sets a limit on commercial development of leaseholds, so that no more than 25% of the land area and 6.5% of the water area can be used for private purposes.
 This assures that most of the acres making up Mission Bay Park are available for public recreational use.

 Rose Creek flows into Mission Bay from the north, creating a rich wetland area called the Kendall Frost Marsh.

 ReWild Mission Bay is a project started by the San Diego Audubon Society to enhance and restore wetlands in the northeast corner of Mission Bay.
 Almost all of the wetlands in Mission Bay have been lost to development.
 Science shows that wetlands are vital for clean air and water, and serve as habitats for local wildlife.
 The ReWild Mission Bay wetland restoration feasibility study was unveiled in autumn of 2018.
 The San Diego Audubon Society worked with conservation partners, stakeholders, and community members to develop three versions of a community-informed plan to restore and expand wetlands in the northeast corner of Mission Bay.
 San Diego City Council awarded new and extended campland leases in June.
 The Mayor and Council with the input of residents will determine how this process moves forward.